Posted March 6, 2015 by

 Writing is a mess.
 It’s a process.
 And now, as Kodon's assistant editor, I can tell you that editing is no different.
 Organizing and drafting your own work is frazzling enough; navigating your way through 150 poems to find 10 publishable ones is an entirely different animal.
 And that is where collaboration—the great guidepost to artists everywhere—becomes invaluable.
 Working with fellow staff members on anything from decisions to omissions has forced me out of complacency when the magic of writing has momentarily lost its shine.
 Reading the work of students on campus forces me to square up with other creatives in a way I otherwise wouldn’t, causing me to constantly reevaluate the necessity of my work at Kodon, and my work as a writer in general.

-Let’s just say I’m glad I didn’t ignore those ominous cream-coloured posters my freshman year.
+Let’s just say I’m glad I didn’t ignore those ominous cream-colored posters my freshman year.